 - If your case involves injury to a dog, see When a Dog Is Injured or Killed

-The state of New Hampshire has a law pertaining to canine-inflicted injuries that is more favorable to victims than most other states.
+The state of New Hampshire has an animal liability law that is more favorable to dog bite victims than most other states.
 It covers any cause of damage by a dog, and applies to injuries to not only humans but also any form of property, including another dog or cat.
-The text of the statute is as follows:
+NH Revised Statutes section 466:19 provides as follows:

 466:19 Liability of Owner or Keeper. – Any person to whom or to whose property, including sheep, lambs, fowl, or other domestic creatures, damage may be occasioned by a dog not owned or kept by such person shall be entitled to recover damages from the person who owns, keeps, or possesses the dog, unless the damage was occasioned to a person who was engaged in the commission of a trespass or other tort.
 A parent or guardian shall be liable under this section if the owner or keeper of the dog is a minor.

-This statute makes a dog owner strictly liable for harm caused by a dog's "vicious or mischievous acts."
+This statute makes a dog owner strictly liable for harm caused by a dog’s “vicious or mischievous acts.”
 Allgeyer v.
 Lincoln, 125 N.H.
 503, 506 (1984).
-That act does not have to include a bite, but can be anything which causes injury, such as by frightening the victim and making him "flip" his bicycle.
+That act includes a bite or anything which causes injury, such as conduct that frightens a victim and makes him “flip” his bicycle.
 Bohan v.
 Ritzo, 141 N.H.
 210, 218 (1996).
-"Nothing in the plain language of RSA 466:19 limits its application to situations where there is an actual bite or other direct physical contact."
+“Nothing in the plain language of RSA 466:19 limits its application to situations where there is an actual bite or other direct physical contact.”
 Bohan, supra.